theaquamarine/windows-powershell-docs/docset/windows/servercore/get-displayresolution.md

 ```

 ## DESCRIPTION
-The **Get-DisplayResolution** cmdlet shows the display resolution for Windows Server® 2012 in Server Core mode.
+The **Get-DisplayResolution** cmdlet shows the display resolution for Windows Server??
+2012 in Server Core mode.
 For a width of 1920 pixels and a height of 1080 pixels, the cmdlet displays 1920x1080.
 You can use the Set-DisplayResolution cmdlet to change the resolution.